yungSoftware/roblox-2016-source-code/README.md

   - [ ] Android
   - [ ] MacOS / Unix
   - [ ] Linux
-  - These are not important and will not be in our priorites.
+  - These are not important and will not be in our priorities.

 ---